Zed Blade

 Zed Blade is a horizontally scrolling shooter arcade video game developed by NMK and originally published by SNK on September 13, 1994.
-It was the only game to be created by NMK for the Neo Geo platform.

-Set in a futuristic sci-fi setting, players assume the role from either of the three playable characters in an attempt to overthrow an army of enemies led by the on-board supercomputer at the automated Yggdrasil space station and seize full control of it once again.
-Although it was initially only launched for the Neo Geo MVS (arcade), Zed Blade was later re-released by HAMSTER Corporation through download services for various consoles in 2017.
+It is the only game created by NMK for the Neo Geo arcade platform.
+In a science fiction setting, players choose one of three characters to attempt to overthrow an army of enemies led by the on-board supercomputer at the automated Yggdrasil space station and seize full control of it once again.

+The game received mixed critical reception, with reviewers mentioning the colorful but generic visuals, unremarkable weapons system, short length, and low difficulty.
+The music has been called out as a highlight.

+Zed Blade was re-released by Hamster Corporation through the ACA Neo Geo series for various consoles in 2017, including the Nintendo Switch.
 Conversions for both Neo Geo AES (home) and Neo Geo CD were planned and even previewed but neither received an official release to the public.

-Zed Blade has garnered mixed critical reception since its original release in arcades from reviewers who felt mixed towards several aspects of the game such as the colorful but generic visuals, unremarkable weapons system, short length and low difficulty, although most praise was given to the music and some critics noted it to be its main highlight.